 Here’s what you need to keep in mind: it makes little sense to invest and earn 2%, 5%, 7%, 10% or 12% on investments while you’re paying 15%, 20%, or (gasp) 25% on debt.

 It’s a losing proposition, because you’re losing more wealth on your debt then you’re gaining on an equivalent investment amount.
-This doesn’t mean you need to get completely out of debt before you begin investing.
+This doesn’t mean you need to get completely out of debt before you begin investing and shooting for your financial goals.

 But you should have a minimal amount of high-interest debt, as well as a plan to pay it off as soon as possible.